mslmio/sdk-swift/README.md

 available, it's recommended to install any libraries with a `Swift` suffix to get the best experience when writing your app in Swift.

-### Swift Package Manager

 Instructions for [Swift Package Manager](https://swift.org/package-manager/) support can be found in the [SwiftPackageManager.md](SwiftPackageManager.md) Markdown file.

-## Authentication

-The Mslm Swift SDK can be authenticated with your Mslm API access token, which is passed with this key `MslmApiKey` in `info.plist` file.
-Your Mslm access token can be found in the account section of Mslm's website.

 ## Usage

 Let's go through how to start using the Mslm Swift SDK with sample code.

+### Authentication

+The Mslm Swift SDK can be authenticated with your Mslm API access token, which is passed with this key `MslmApiKey` in `info.plist` file.
+See [Getting an API Key](https://mslm.io/docs/api/authentication/getting-an-api-key) for setting that up.

 ### Import the SDK